roydegeest/rakwireless-docs/docs/en-us/datasheet/rak7249/components-and-accessories.md

   caption="DIY Enterprise Gateway Components and Accessories" />

-:::tip Note:
+:::tip 📝 NOTE
-:pencil: Actual Devices for RAK7249 Macro Outdoor Gateway and accessories may differ from the image presented.
+Actual Devices for RAK7249 Macro Outdoor Gateway and accessories may differ from the image presented.
 For any discrepancies, please adhere to the actual product instead.
 :::

 ## Main Board